Check out these small tactical knives that SGPT readers use and carry in the field and voted as the best that they trust and use.

 As I posted in that particular review, they are great knives and I gave them 5 stars based upon the quality of the product, what the product included and the price point.

 And as I mentioned in that review, check the wholesale clubs.
-I bought my Gerber 31-001901 Bear Grylls Ultimate Pro Fixed Blade Survival Knife at BJ’s Wholesale Club.
-Regular price was $49 which included the BG’s Ultimate and the orange basic survival kit.
+I bought my Gerber 31-001901 Bear Grylls Survival Knife at Amazon and picked it up for less then fifty dollars.

 The SOG Trident Knife served me well in Iraq and got me out of rough situations.